Crown Prince of Greece: Title

 Neither the constitution of 1844 or 1864, which served as the basis for other fundamental laws of the Kingdom of Greece, recognised titles of nobility.
 On the contrary, they prohibited even the sovereign from conferring such titles.

 As a result, the heir apparent was usually referred to simply as "the diadochos" by virtue of his function, rather than as a title.
 The word diadochos (διάδοχος) simply means "successor, he who collects the estate".
 This is a deverbal of διαδέχομαι (diadéchomai), "receive by succession", and has been used since the Archaic period for heirs-apparent.
 The most famous bearers of the title were the Diadochi, the "Successors" of Alexander the Great, who contended with each other for the spoils of his empire.

-Only one crown prince, the future Constantine I, bore a separate title of nobility, that of "Duke of Sparta", created soon after his birth in 1868.
-However, as it ran contrary to the constitution, it caused a political scandal; although in the end ratified by the Greek parliament, the title's use within Greece was very restricted.
+Only one crown prince, the future Constantine I, bore a separate title of nobility, that of "Duke of Sparta."
+It was created soon after his birth in 1868.
+However, that caused a political scandal as many viewed it as a violation of the constitution.
+In the end, the creation was ultimately ratified by the Greek parliament, while the title's use within Greece continued to be highly restricted.